jamessud/jamessud.github.io/_projects/words_39_field.md

 category: words
 ---

-The prairies she traveled were so long the screams couldn’t travel across.
-She holds peace safe from curses that shot her way, but were scattered by the grass, midwestern winter winds, and lies.
+The prairies I traveled were so long your screams couldn’t travel across.
+I holds peace safe from curses that shot my way, but were scattered by the grass, midwestern winter winds, and lies.

 <br/><br/>